 If you already have the RAMPS electronics on your 3D printer you will only need 1pcs Stepper Expander X1 and 2pcs StepSticks.

 We currently have 3 solutions for the stepper motor drivers

 - A4988 StepStick - 2A output motor current, 1/32 microstepping

 - DRV8825 - 2.2A output motor current, 1/32 microstepping

 - RAPS128 - 2.2A output motor current, 1/128 microstepping

 We recommend to add a display to the electronics.
-For the RUMBA or RAMPS select the Full graphic LCD Display and for the RADDS select the RADS LCD Display.
+For the DUETWIFI select the PanelDUE, for the RUMBA or RAMPS select the Full graphic LCD Display and for the RADDS select the RADS LCD Display.

 Firmware and hardware upgrades